danlbee/um-automaton/documentation/documentation.md

 If you do not receive a response like this, reverse DNS is not correctly configured and Podcast Producer will not function properly.

+Your Podcast Producer machine will also need to have git installed.

 ### Configuring Open Directory
 Podcast Producer uses Open Directory to authenticate both users recording new podcasts and other services that make up the Producer Producer system.